-Welcome to our Research Behind Infection Prevention segment, where Dr. Mohamed Yassin asks top researchers to help us make sense of cutting edge infection prevention research and its findings.
+Welcome to our Research Behind Infection Prevention segment, where Dr. Mohamed Yassin provides tough questions to top researchers and leaders in their field.

 Podcast – Episode 24